 I definitely prefer travelling alone because I like to plan the trip by myself… A guided tour is good because you can fit such a lot in a short period of time … So if you are in Spain and, say, you want to spend an extra hour at the palace in Granada, you simply cannot do that with a group tour… independent travel is good because.
 That way I get to see and do exactly what I want and spend as much time as I want at various stops however i have not the experience of tour operators who pack the maximum into a short time.

-IELTS Exam Tip: Expressing Likes and Dislikes
+IELTS Exam Tip for ielts speaking topics part 1 2 3: Expressing Likes and Dislikes

 Useful phases for comparing and contrasting: